imjeremiah/plone-enterprise-project/_project-docs/plone/plone-theme-rules.md

-# Theme Rules for K-12 Educational Platform (Volto Frontend)
+# Theme Rules for K-12 Classroom Management Platform (Volto Frontend)

-This document defines the visual design system for our K-12 Educational Content Platform built on Plone 6.1.2 with Volto React frontend.
-The theme emphasizes **clarity**, **approachability**, and **professionalism** for teachers in under-resourced schools, while ensuring **accessibility** and **mobile responsiveness**.
+This document defines the visual design system for our K-12 Classroom Management Platform built on Plone 6.1.2 with Volto React frontend.
+The theme emphasizes **clarity**, **efficiency**, and **real-time feedback** for teachers managing their classrooms, while ensuring **accessibility** and **mobile responsiveness**.

 ## Design Philosophy

-Our theme balances professional educational aesthetics with warmth and approachability, avoiding both corporate sterility and childish design.
-It should feel like a trusted colleague's well-organized classroom.
+Our theme balances professional classroom management aesthetics with intuitive controls and real-time information display.
+It should feel like a modern classroom command center that's both powerful and approachable.

 ## Color Palette